gvwilson/thirdbit/teaching/community.md

 Celebrate that–you won't have any trouble finding something else to keep you busy.

+## Challenges

+FIXME

+## Acknowledgments

-*Thanks to everyone who contributed ideas to this list, including Erin Robinson, Matt Turk, and Belinda Weaver.*
+Thanks to everyone who contributed ideas to this list, including Erin Robinson, Matt Turk, and Belinda Weaver.

 [4h]: http://www.4-h-canada.ca/
 [bgc]: http://www.blackgirlscode.com/